speedinghzl/DSRG/README.md

 ### Citing DSRG

-If you find OICR useful in your research, please consider citing:
+If you find DSRG useful in your research, please consider citing:

     @inproceedings{huang2018dsrg,
         Author = {Huang, Zilong and Wang, Xinggang and Wang, Jiasi and Liu, Wenyu and Wang, Jingdong},